 I can honestly say that the BeBoodles saved me in a way that nothing else could.
 Some of you know that for five years I took care of a family member with dementia.
 Although the first two years were more of a series of adjustments to my lifestyle, the last three years flowed into a horrendous nightmare.
 Rather than bore you with the trials and tribulations of home caring for a family member, let me move on to how these dolls helped me keep my sanity.
 Because I could carry them with me, put them down, and mindlessly stitch on a whim, their creative process fit well into the environment of care giver.
 Their story in my mind kept my thoughts off the harsh reality of my daily tasks and allowed me to live in an interesting world in which evil does not survive…for long.

-My family member passed away in May three years ago and I’m still adjusting to the freedom of living just for me (okay, so I live for my kids and my husband, too, but they are grown and I don’t have to spoon feed them, or worry what they are wearing or whatever).
+My family member passed away in May four years ago and I’m still adjusting to the freedom of living just for me (okay, so I live for my kids and my husband, too, but they are grown and I don’t have to spoon feed them, or worry what they are wearing or whatever).
 My BeBoodle fantasy stalled a bit as I recovered and took care of business.
 My family, however, did not let the BeBoodles go and continued to encourage their existence!

 How much of the Beboodle stories on this blog are real…and how much is fiction?
 Obviously, I did not kill Marlene’s brother nor did I send Mrs. Witherspoon to her demise when my daughter-in-law and I went to the graveyard to count out the steps (really) and navigate the terrain in the story.
 Much of the magick that you have read and will read, however, is real.
 No, none of my BeBoodles have climbed out of a watery grave to save the day…but…